U.S. Stocks Waver to Start the Week

 Stocks have rallied sharply since bottoming in late March, a sign many investors are betting on a relatively quick recovery.
 And a key measure of stock-market volatility, the Cboe Volatility Index, is hovering near its lowest level since February.

+Shares of drug-distributor Cardinal Health gained 6.3%, making it the best performer in the S&P 500, after the company reported quarterly results that were stronger than expected.

-In corporate news, Marriott International shares dropped 4.2% after it said first-quarter profits were down sharply as many of its hotels were forced to close.
+Marriott International shares dropped 4.9% after it said first-quarter profits were down sharply as many of its hotels were forced to close.

 Under Armour's shares dropped 11% after it reported worse losses than forecast in the first quarter.
 The sportswear company has laid off workers in shops and distribution centers to slash costs amid the pandemic.